AhmedRaoofuddin/RAG_Application/corpus/01_fortes_eduction_overview.md

-# Fortes Eduction - RAG Q&A System Overview
+# Fortes Education - RAG Q&A System Overview

 ## Introduction

-Fortes Eduction is an advanced Retrieval-Augmented Generation (RAG) question-answering system designed to provide accurate, grounded, and safe responses based on your knowledge base.
+Fortes Education is an advanced Retrieval-Augmented Generation (RAG) question-answering system designed to provide accurate, grounded, and safe responses based on your knowledge base.

 ## Key Features